curtmorgan3/movable_add_tool/README.md

   'mundo' -> Every Mundo Tool
 ```

-The `add-tool` command will do five things:
+The `add-tool` command will do seven things:

 1. Install the tool as a dependency in the `package.json`
 2. Update the `app-manifest.yml` file with the appropriate properties under `tools` and `properties`
 3. Add any assets needed to the `app/img` directory
 4. Register the tool in the `app/js/app.js` file
-5. Inject boilerplate code in the `app/js/properties/index.js` file.
+5. Inject boilerplate code in the `app/js/properties/index.js` file
+6. Add any necessary files to `app/js/tools`
+7. Add any necessary files to `app/js/components`

 ## Contributing